DanielUgoAli/DanielUgoAli/README.md

-🥐 Neural Nets are cool👋
+🥐 Neural Nets are cool.

 - Pytorch is cool, tinygrad too.
 - I love working with fastapi